traveller59/spconv/README.md

 ## Install

-You need to install python >= 3.6 (>=3.7 for windows) first to use spconv 2.x.
+You need to install python >= 3.7 first to use spconv 2.x.

 You need to install CUDA toolkit first before using prebuilt binaries or build from source.

-You need at least CUDA 10.2 to build and run spconv 2.x.
-We won't offer any support for CUDA < 10.2.
+You need at least CUDA 11.0 to build and run spconv 2.x.
+We won't offer any support for CUDA < 11.0.

 ### Prebuilt

-We offer python 3.6-3.10 and cuda 10.2/11.1/11.3/11.4 prebuilt binaries for linux (manylinux).
+We offer python 3.7-3.10 and cuda 11.1/11.3/11.4/12.0 prebuilt binaries for linux (manylinux).

-We offer python 3.7-3.10 and cuda 10.2/11.1/11.4 prebuilt binaries for windows 10/11.
+We offer python 3.7-3.10 and cuda 11.1/11.4/12.0 prebuilt binaries for windows 10/11.

 We will provide prebuilts for CUDA versions supported by latest pytorch release.
 For example, pytorch 1.10 provide cuda 10.2 and 11.3 prebuilts, so we provide them too.